CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/turbo-tailwind-comments.md

 ## Up until now

-If we run the project on its root folder, with npm run dev, we'll be able to see that it runs the front-end project defined in the apps, but it still doesn't know about the core project, so we also need to establish this connection between the front end app and the package we've created.
+If we run the project from its root folder using `npm run dev`, we can see that it runs the front-end app defined inside the apps folder.
+However, it still doesn't recognize the core project yet, so we need to establish the connection between the front end app and the package we created in the core workspace.

-## How we do this link?
+## How do we create this link?

-1. We need to make sure that core's package.json has the main file pointing to the right file.
-By default it is index.js but on our case, ./src/index.ts
+1. First, we need to make sure that package.json in the core package has its main field pointing to the correct entry file.
-From our src/index.ts we import all the files needed and export these classes/interfaces/types that we defined in our project.
+By default this is usually in index.js, but in our case, it should be `./src/index.ts` From our src/index.ts, we import all the necessary files and export the classes/interfaces/types defined in the project.

-2. If we have a large amount of files to be exported, we can export them within every folder and export everything from the main index.ts — we create a index.ts inside every folder, export one part of it, and inside the "general" index we group all of them and export.
+2. If we have many files to export, it's a good practice to create an index.ts inside each folder, export the relevant parts there, and then aggregate all exports inside the main `index.ts`.
+This way, we keep the exports organized and maintainable.

-3. In the package.json, the `name` of the workspaces is primordial for these links within the monorepo because we use them to declare the dependencies within its apps (e.g. inside the front end package.json we'll declare the dependency to the core folder)
+3. The `name` field in the `package.json` of each workspace is crucial for linking between packages in the monorepo.
+We use this name to declare dependencies inside other packages, for example, inside the front-end's `package.json`, we declare a dependency on the `core` package by its workspace name.

-4. After adding the core project in the frontend dependencies, we need to run the `npm i` command in the terminal because it'll now add as a node package.
-Because the only way we would be able to do this type of separation between different projects would be by publishing it in npm.
-And it would be vary time-consuming change, because if we change something in the core package, we would need to republish the new change, download it, etc.

-5. Turbo-repo idea is having several separate projects, having the possibility of organizing it in the way we want with no need involving a repository, such as npm to publish our packages.
+4. After adding the core package as a dependency in the front-end's package.json, we need to run the `npm i` again in the.
+It ensures the front-end treats core as a local node package.
+Without using a monorepo tool, the only way to separate projects like this would be to publish the `core` to npm, which would be very time-consuming because every change would require republishing and reinstalling the package.

+5. The main advantage of using turbo-repo (or similar monorepo tools) is to organize multiple separate projects in one repository without the need to publish them individually to npm.
+This significantly speeds up development and integration.

-6. Once we create this core dependency inside the front-end package, we will now be able to import everything exported by the core project.
-Meaning we now have access to what has been defined in the core of the application.
+6. Once we declare the core package as a dependency in the front-end, we can import everything that the core package exports,
+7.  giving us access to all shared classes, types, and utilities defined at the core of our application.